materialsvirtuallab/nano266/labs/lab2/README.md

 # Q8 (15 points): Bulk modulus of silicon

 Calculate the bulk modulus of silicon at the equilibrium lattice constant using the PBE functional.
 Remember that the bulk modulus is given by:

 \\[ K = V \frac{\partial^2 E}{\partial V^2} \\]

+Think about how you can obtain K from the E vs a plot.
+Be careful that PWSCF reports energies per *primitive cell*, and you will need to make sure you do appropriate unit conversions.

 Compare it to the experimental value of 97.6 GPa.
 (Hopcroft, M. a; Nix, W. D.; Kenny, T. W. J. Microelectromechanical Syst., 2010, 19, 229–238, doi:10.1109/JMEMS.2009.2039697.)